I’m sure you will agree with me: when you hear the word “practice,” it is often met with a groan.

 This type of practice is less about actively expanding your skillset and more about volume.
 It is creating, often at a skill level you are familiar with, at volume.

 Drawing on a consistent basis doesn’t have to be a huge commitment!
-Get a small portable sketchbook to carry around with you.
+Get a small portable sketchbook or portable drawing tablet to carry around with you.